xybhust/stock-trading-backtester/README.md

 ```python
 generate_signal()
 ```
 The files `buy and hold` and `simple moving average cross` are two examples.
 The return type of the user-defined methods should follow the patterns of the examples.
 All you need to do is to copy and modified it.
+4. Modified the absolute path in both `strategy` and `DataHandler`, and run `backtest.py` to conduct backtest.
+Just run it and the figures will pop up automatically.

 Important settings
 ------------------